john-marcello/nav-app-demo/README.md

 - An event handler was added to the cancel button click to clear the search query state.

-- The filter was enhanced to filter the players based on the search query input
+- The filter was enhanced to filter the players based on the search query input.

+-  An additional helper function was impleneted to generate a random number for the points data attribute.

+-  React Context API is used to store and share the search history.
+Local storage is used to preserve the search history when the browser is refreshed.

+-  Session storage is used for persisting the points across the session.
+When the session is closed the points data resets.

 **Search History Page**
 - A `SearchContext` file was implemented to `createContext` with a custom hook and set up a `SearchProvider` that wraps the app with the search content.